 To date, there is no standardized approach for assessing health equity among CMC among patients and families.
 The unique needs experienced by this population can make it challenging to empirically identify priorities and track progress toward improving health equity.
 It is thus essential that the health equity assessment process, from start to finish, be participatory by involving caregivers, youth, families, providers, and community-based organizations as key collaborators.
 Incorporation of their perspectives ensures design and delivery of an assessment that can meaningfully inform quality improvement that addresses health inequities among CMC.

-- Step 7—Analysis: Analyze and interpret findings.
+- Module 7—Analysis: Analyze and interpret findings.